26Kenn07/Face-Attendance-System/README.md

 This repository contains the code for the IMG-API project.

+## Set-up Firebase Realtime Database

+1. Download APIKEY from Firebase

+2. Make file `credentials.json` and copy-paste that APIKEY of Firebase into it

 ## Running the Front-End

 To run the front-end of the project, follow these steps: